sgladkoff/goldpan/docs/README.md

 * run simpler workflows
 * do things that previously required very expensive solutions

-The Logrus Global Language Cloud includes the following tools:
+The Logrus Global Localization Cloud includes the following tools:

 * [Goldpan](goldpan.md) - a free, simple to use yet powerful desktop TMX/TBX Editor
 * [Hakutaku](hakutaku.md) - a cloud-based storage and management system for TM with public and private repositories